MasterofGames77/Instant-Validation-Engine/README.md

-# Instant Validation Engine - AI Market Tester
+# Market Pulse - AI Market Tester

 A hackathon project that generates instant landing pages for startup ideas using AI, allowing entrepreneurs to test market interest and validate their concepts quickly.